 Then they put you out cold with an anaesthetic (typically propofol, which is a common induction agent for general anaesthesia) and also give you a muscle relaxant (succinylcholine).
 They give these by IV, and the propofol knocks you out within seconds.
 I had the odd experience of getting a yummy smoky sort of smell after they injected the anaesthetic, even though the only thing coming through the mask on my face was oxygen.
 One of the reasons I like ECT, besides the fact that it helps, is because I love that smell.
 This isn’t something I’ve heard anyone else report, but I experienced it every single time.

 Once you’re knocked out, they fit the rubber bite guard into your mouth to protect your teeth and tongue.
 The shock is delivered via two electrodes placed on the head.
 The muscle relaxant means there is not a visible seizure; instead, the intensity of the seizure is measured via EEG.
 Typically, a blood pressure cuff is inflated around one ankle before the muscle relaxant is injected.
 That way, the muscle relaxant doesn’t reach that foot and seizure activity can be observed.

 You wake up feeling anywhere from foggy to fairly clear-headed (at least in relation to how you were feeling beforehand).
 I always woke up pretty alert; sometimes I thought the ECT hadn’t even happened yet.

 I came across this electroconvulsive therapy (ECT) video that made me angry.
-It’s a simulation (aka not a real patient – he’s a doctor playing a patient, not actual ECT) and it’s “made with the support of St George’s, University of London & South West London & St George’s Mental Health NHS Trust.”
-In case you were curious, no, people don’t wear street clothes when they’re getting ECT.
-The video shows bitemporal (i.e. on both temples) electrode placement.
-Often, treatment providers use unilateral (one-sided) electrode placement, or at least try it first, to reduce cognitive side effects.
+It’s a simulation (aka not a real patient – he’s a doctor playing a patient, and not actual ECT).
+It’s “made with the support of St George’s, University of London & South West London & St George’s Mental Health NHS Trust,” so they most certainly should know better than this.